ACTR, Making News

 One of Hinesburg’s top goals, as outlined in its Town Plan is to promote alternative transportation options such as rideshare and bus service.
 “Commuter bus service is a huge step forward for the Hinesburg Community,” Director of Planning and Zoning for the Town of Hinesburg, Alex Weinhagen, said.
 “The Town of Hinesburg sees bus service not only as necessary transportation infrastructure, but also as an important community asset.”

-Public hearings to discuss specific route and schedule details and obtain public comments will be held in late February and early March in South Burlington, Hinesburg, Bristol and Middlebury.
-For hearing dates and more information, go to cctaride.org, actr-vt.org and Hinesburgrides.org.
+Public hearings to discuss specific route and schedule details and obtain public comments were held in South Burlington, Hinesburg, Bristol and Middlebury.

 “We believe that support for public transportation is one of the highest-leverage investments we can make,” Jan Blittersdorf, CEO of NRG Systems, said.
 “It is vital for strong community infrastructure, economic development and local jobs, and the environment.”